-Housing market slow and steady
+Housing market

 One of the most unexpected aspects of the COVID-19 recession has been the resilience of the New Zealand housing market.
 Nationally, this has meant strong house price growth.
-However, in Selwyn, housing market resilience has supported strong growth in new house construction while house prices have grown only modestly.
+However, in Selwyn, housing market resilience has supported strong growth in new house construction while house prices have grown only modestly, although the increases have been greater in late 2020 and early 2021.